 Most Americans (>60%) do not have wills, and most wills do not have digital asset provisions.
 So, let’s talk when you are ready.
 At GuideOn Legal Services (GLS), we employ cutting-edge estate planning techniques to protect and preserve your assets and accomplish your lifetime and legacy goals.

 **And, by the way, if you have cryptocurrency in your portfolio, please contact us immediately.
 Don’t leave your crypto sitting on an exchange.
 We have a crypto expert on staff who can show you how to protect your accounts and secure your private keys.
 We look forward to serving you and your family!

-The author is GuideOn Legal Services (GLS) founder Jack Grimes, a military veteran, former Intelligence Community executive, small business owners and JAG Corps Reserve Officer with over 17 years of experience in estate planning.
+The author is GuideOn Legal Services (GLS) founder Jack Grimes, a military veteran, former Intelligence Community executive, small business owner, and JAG Corps Reserve Officer with over 17 years of experience in estate planning.
 He is among a limited number of attorneys in the country with an LL.M.
-(Masters of Law) in Estate Planning and Elder Law.
-The GLS motto, Live Long, End Strong® epitomizes the full life-cycle approach Jack takes to estate planning.
+(Master of Laws) in Estate Planning and Elder Law.
+The GLS motto Live Long, End Strong® epitomizes the full life-cycle approach our firm takes to estate planning.
 It starts with the end in mind, and then builds a lifetime and legacy plan, culminating in the peace of mind that comes with protecting your family's future by preserving assets from taxes, probate costs, legal issues, and unnecessary financial risk.